 Current affairs are a major component of the Civil Service Mains Exam.
 You should also keep track of recent events and make notes of them.
 It is also helpful to read previous years’ question papers to understand how current affairs are posed.

-Can I Clear The UPSC Civil Service Exam By Self-Study?
+Can I clear the UPSC Civil Service Exam by Self-Study?

 Self-study is often advantageous for students who don’t feel comfortable to enrolled in a coaching class.
 However, it can take up a large amount of time.
 Students can choose the method that works best for them – self-study or coaching.
 Whether you learn best in a classroom or the privacy of your home depends on your personality.

 Self-study can be challenging when concepts are difficult or require expert teaching.
 In addition, you can’t rely solely on self-study when the examination date is approaching!
 Self-study also requires a lot of reading material, expert knowledge, and willpower.
-A self-study is a good option if you can devote some time each day for the purpose.
+Self-study is a good option if you can devote some time each day for the purpose.

 Another difference between coaching and self-study is cost.
 The former is more affordable and convenient.
 It’s also more efficient and results-oriented.
 Self-study is a great option for students of all ages and can be accomplished on a budget.

-Read the linked page to find out How To Prepare For UPSC Exams Without Coaching
+Read the linked page to find out How To Prepare For UPSC Exams Without Coaching?

 Which Books Are Suggested For The UPSC Exams?